krud-soft/words/docs/Words/06-components.md

 )
 ```

-This syntax is consistent with the rest of the WORDS language.
-The `is` keyword assigns a value.
-The same keyword is used for comparisons in conditional expressions — context determines which role it plays.
+All call arguments are named; WORDS does not use positional arguments.
+The same `is` keyword is used for comparisons in conditional expressions, where context determines which role it plays.

 ---